jarmokivekas/hotosm-activation-gis-resources/README.md

 ![img/Screenshot-from-2020-03-25-2014-03-10.png](./img/Screenshot-from-2020-03-25-14-03-10.png)

-# Estimating need for mapping features
+# Estimating current mappedness of a feature class

 Project #6061 had a total of 379 tasks, each corresponding to individual villages, ideally. *Question*: How many have a landuse=residential polygon mapped?